Cataract surgery

 If both eyes are affected by cataracts, one eye is operated after the other.

-What else should I consider before surgery?
+What else should you consider before having surgery?

 What does the surgery involve?

-Cataract surgery involves removing the cloudy lens and replacing it with an artificial lens.
-At the beginning of the operation, a small cut is made at the edge of the (the clear covering of the eye).
-Next, the membrane enclosing the lens is opened at the front.
-The inner core and outer cortex of the lens are then broken up into small pieces using ultrasound and sucked out through the small cut (phacoemulsification).
+At the beginning of the operation, the doctor makes a small cut at the edge of the (the clear covering of the eye) using a scalpel.
+Next, the membrane around the lens is opened at the front.
+The inner core and outer cortex of the lens are then broken up into small pieces using ultrasound and sucked out through the small cut (a procedure called phacoemulsification).
 Once the old lens has been removed in this way, an artificial lens is implanted.
-The artificial lens lasts a lifetime.
+The artificial lens can normally stay in your eye for the rest of your life.
 Stitches are usually not needed at the end of the operation because the cuts are so small that they normally heal quickly on their own.

-How effective is surgery?
+How effective is cataract surgery?

-About 9 out of 10 people can see better after surgery than before: they have sharper vision with more contrast.
-Near- and far-sightedness improve, and you can see more in dim light.
-So surgery can improve your quality of life and make everyday activities easier.
-Many people are able to do things that were no longer possible, or were difficult, before they had surgery – like driving a car, reading and working at a computer screen.
-Studies suggest that older people who get a new lens have a lower risk of falling.
-But it can take a few weeks or months for your eyesight to improve as much as possible.
+Cataract surgery can improve your quality of life and make everyday activities easier.
+Many people are able to do things that were no longer possible, or were difficult, before the surgery – like driving a car, reading and working at a computer screen.
+Research suggests that older people who get a new lens have a lower risk of falling.
+But it can take a few weeks or months for your eyesight to improve to the fullest extent.

 The artificial lens will usually last for a lifetime and won't wear out or become cloudy.
 This means that it probably won’t need to be replaced.